Christ14n97/Christ14n97/README.md

 I started coding in Python in 2019, after I finished my bachelor.
 During my MSc in Biochemistry at the University of Geneva, Switzerland, I have learnt to code in R as well as strengthen my background in statistical modelling, ML, multivariate analysis (MVA) and computer skills for biological research.

 For my MSc thesis, I am developing a machine learning-guided workflow to identify biomarkers in metabolomics; acquiring skill in data sciences and bioinformatics.
-This lead to my current project: *development of a Python class to automatize unsupervised and supervised multivariate analysis*.
+This lead to my current project: *development of a Python library to automatize unsupervised and supervised multivariate analysis*.

 Since december 2021 I am working also as a freelancer at Fiverr, where I am developping my personal brand: CPAnalytics.
 You can find my profile in the last section :)